When your WD My Passport Ultra hard drive or external hard drive is not showing up, you can neither access nor use the drive on your computer.

-Follow this guide, you'll learn the causes and how to fix the WD Passport Ultra external hard drive not showing up error on your own.
+But don't worry.
+Follow this guide; you'll learn the causes and fixes to the WD Passport Ultra external hard drive not showing up errors on your own:

 Connect the WD external hard drive to your computer via the USB cable.
 Follow steps here to check the state of your WD external hard drive in Disk Management: